eapache/starscope/doc/LANGUAGE_SUPPORT.md

 ```

 This code is pretty simple: we define a module called
-`StarScope::Lang::Mylanguage` and give it one constant and two public module
+`Starscope::Lang::Mylanguage` and give it one constant and two public module
 methods:
  * `VERSION` is a constant integer defining the current version of the
    extractor.
 It should be incremented when the extractor has changed enough